 That is all.
 The repository that contains this code is here:

 gaiasky-catgen.
-It constitutes my first foray into Rust, so a lot of the code may not be fully idiomatic (or idiomatic at all), and I’m sure it’s not the fastest also.
-However, it works, it is much faster than the Java version, and consumes much less memory.
+It constitutes my very first foray into Rust, so a lot of the code may not be fully idiomatic (or idiomatic at all), and I’m sure it’s not the fastest also.
+However, it works well and performs much better than the Java counterpart, both in speed and in memory usage.